russelrk/MLUtilities-/README.md

 - **Classification_Results**: A function dedicated to providing a granular classification report.
 Accepts ground truth values (`y_true`) and predicted probabilities (`y_preds`) as input and furnishes detailed metrics.

   **Parameters**:
-  - `--n`: Specifies the number of samples for each class.
-(Default: 500)
-    - Example: `--n 1000` will generate 1000 samples for both positive and negative classes.
   - `--target_value`: Determines the target specificity or sensitivity.
 (Default: 0.9)
     - Example: `--target_value 0.85` aims for a specificity or sensitivity of 0.85.
   - `--sen`: If provided, `target_value` denotes the target sensitivity; if not, it represents specificity.